 All in all, Mr. Finn provides his readers with another fun ride through a world in which vampires, good and bad walk, among us while developing character relationships from the previous book and build even more on the distinctly Catholic mythology of his creation.

 How do Marco, Amanda, and everyone defeat Mr. Day in the end?
 Let’s just say the angel on my shoulder says I need to guard that secret for your own good.
-Now, get yourself to Amazon, pick up Murphy’s Law of Vampires and set aside a weekend to sink your teeth into a genuine, page-turner.
+Now, get yourself to Amazon, pick up Demons are Forever and set aside a weekend to sink your teeth into a genuine, page-turner.